 YouTube Without the Algorithm

 I grew up on Nova, Scientific American Frontiers and Modern Marvels.
 Those shows got me into STEM and eventually into computers.
-I want something like that for my boys…not a locked-down screen, but programming built with intent and outcomes.
-So I built it.
+I wanted something like that for my boys…content that’s not only interesting but somewhat educational as well.
+So I built something.

 Disclosure: AI helped me refine this post and saved some time troubleshooting building this one Saturday morning.